 This program offers a defendant the opportunity to avoid a criminal record upon successful completion of counseling, with the goal to improve family relationships and avoid repeat offenses.
 It eliminates the adversary relationship between the defendant and family member victim and/or between the victim and the court, the prosecutor, and the police.
 It promotes an atmosphere of "working together" through counseling, rather than "tearing apart" through trials and court hearings.
 The program reduces court, prosecutor, and police time by avoiding unnecessary trials and allows cases to be adjudicated more quickly.

 The program is designed for qualified first time offenders charged with domestic violence.
 It allows a defendant to plead guilty and be placed on voluntary probation status for a period of 9-12 months, provided the victim consents.
 During this time, the defendant is required to attend domestic violence counseling sessions scheduled over a period of 26 weeks.
 If the defendant successfully completes the probation and required counseling, he/she is discharged from probation and the original charge of domestic violence is dismissed.
 If a defendant fails to complete the counseling, or for any other reason violates the probation, he/she is required to immediately appear in court and is sentenced.

 Probation Oversight Fees

 On May 4, 1998, the court began assessing oversight fees to all defendants placed on probation.
-Currently, those placed on probation less than one year, an oversight fee of $200 is assessed.
-For defendants placed on probation a year or more, a fee of $300 is assessed.
+Currently, those placed on probation pay an oversight/supervision fee:

 Electronic Home Monitoring Programs